apache/arrow/r/README.md

 ## Installation

-### Release version

 Install the latest release of `arrow` from CRAN with

 ``` r
 install.packages("arrow")
 ```

-On macOS and Windows, installing a binary package from CRAN should handle Arrow’s C++ dependencies for you.
-However, when installing the R package from source and the library is not found, the R package functions will notify you that Arrow is not available.
+On macOS and Windows, installing a binary package from CRAN will handle Arrow’s C++ dependencies for you.
+On Linux, you’ll need to first install the C++ library.
+See the [Arrow project installation page](https://arrow.apache.org/install/) for a list of PPAs from which you can obtain it.

+If you install the `arrow` package from source and the C++ library is not found, the R package functions will notify you that Arrow is not available.
 Call

 ``` r
 arrow::install_arrow()